joemfox/open-3d-sandbox/README.md

 You should be looking at a simple 3-D scene with two models in it.
 One of the models should have textures.
 The other should be spinning.

-##What am I supposed to do with this?

 Play with the code and see what things do!
 Don't worry — you won't break anything.
 Here are some suggestions:
 1. Change one of the models into something else